Some Examples

 Protocol Definition

-• 4-byte network byte order unsigned int in the header to indicate the length of the entire packet
+• The header is a 4-byte unsigned int in network byte order, marking the length of the entire packet

 ****{"type":"message","content":"hello all"}